Ashley Montagu

-Montague Francis Ashley-Montagu (June 28, 1905 – November 26, 1999) — born Israel Ehrenberg — was a British-American anthropologist who popularized the study of topics such as race and gender and their relation to politics and development.
-He was the rapporteur, in 1950, for the UNESCO statement "The Race Question".
+Montague Francis Ashley-Montagu (born Israel Ehrenberg; June 28, 1905 – November 26, 1999) was a British-American anthropologist who popularized the study of topics such as race and gender and their relation to politics and development.
+He was the rapporteur, in 1950, for the UNESCO "statement on race".

 As a young man he changed his name from Ehrenberg to "Montague Francis Ashley-Montagu".
 After relocating to the United States he used the name "Ashley Montagu".

 Montagu, who became a naturalized American citizen in 1940, taught and lectured at Harvard, Princeton, Rutgers, the University of California, Santa Barbara, and New York University.
 Forced out of his Rutgers position after the McCarthy hearings, he repositioned himself as a public intellectual in the 1950s and 1960s, appearing regularly on television shows and writing for magazines and newspapers.
 He authored over 60 books throughout this lifetime.
 In 1995, the American Humanist Association named him the Humanist of the Year.

 Early life and education

 Montagu was born Israel Ehrenberg on June 28, 1905, in London, England.
 He grew up in London's East End.
 He remembered often being subjected to antisemitic abuse when he ventured out of his own Jewish neighborhood.
 Montagu attended the Central Foundation Boys' School.
 He developed an interest in anatomy very early and as a boy was befriended by Scottish anatomist and anthropologist Arthur Keith under whom he studied informally.

 In 1922, at the age of 17, he entered University College London, where he received a diploma in psychology after studying with Karl Pearson and Charles Spearman and taking anthropology courses with Grafton Elliot Smith and Charles Gabriel Seligman.
 He also studied at the London School of Economics, where he became one of the first students of Bronisław Malinowski.
 In 1931, he emigrated to the United States.
-At this time, he wrote a letter introducing himself to Harvard anthropologist Earnest Hooton, claiming to having been "educated at Cambridge, Oxford, London, Florence, and Columbia" and having earned M.A. and PhD degrees.
+At this time, he wrote a letter introducing himself to Harvard anthropologist Earnest Hooton, claiming to have been "educated at Cambridge, Oxford, London, Florence, and Columbia" and to have earned M.A. and PhD degrees.
 In reality, Montagu had not graduated from Cambridge or Oxford and did not yet have a PhD.
 He taught anatomy to dental students in the United States, and received his doctorate in 1936, when he produced a dissertation at Columbia University, Coming into being among the Australian Aborigines: A study of the procreative beliefs of the native tribes of Australia which was supervised by cultural anthropologist Ruth Benedict.
 He became a professor of anthropology at Rutgers University, working there from 1949 until 1955.